data-mississippi/mississippi-covid/README.md

 ## etc

 The UI templating engine is called Handlebars: https://www.npmjs.com/package/handlebars.
 (Need to fix a security warning for a dependency.)
-The file extension is `.hbs` but it's html with the handlebars syntax for renderingThose files are served by Express.
+The file extension is `.hbs` but it's html with the handlebars syntax for rendering.
+Those files are served by Express.
 The files are in the `templates` directory.
 The main html pages are in `views` and partials are in `partials`.

 The variables for handlebars come from app.js.
 The `.hbs` file name matches the route set in app.js.